Coveros-GitHub-Sandbox/selenified/README.md

  * [Gradle](https://github.com/Coveros/selenified/wiki/Gradle)

 #### Build Name
-Several tools, including Sauce Labs, have the ability to group your tests, and assign them builds.
+Several tools, including Sauce Labs and Lambda Test, have the ability to group your tests, and assign them builds.
 By default, a build attribute will be assigned to each test run, which will have the datetime stamp, and the browsers executed.
 You can override this, by passing in the `buildName` parameter.
 ```